rachel-inthecloud/cafe-sales-data-cleaning/README.md

 - Inconsistent capitalization in text fields
 - Missing or invalid transaction dates

-## Cleaning Approach
+### Cleaning Approach
-To ensure accuracy and transparency, the following approach was used:
-- Preserved all original (raw) columns and did not overwrite source data
+- Preserved all raw columns
-- Created cleaned and final columns using formulas
+- Created cleaned columns using formulas
-- Standardized text fields by trimming extra spaces and converting text to uppercase
+- Standardized text (trimmed spaces, uppercase)
-- Converted numeric text fields into usable numeric values
+- Converted numeric text into numbers
-- Explicitly marked missing or invalid numeric values as "UNKNOWN"
+- Labeled missing or invalid values as "UNKNOWN"
-- Recalculated Total Spent only when both Quantity and Price were valid
+- Recalculated Total Spent only when inputs were valid
-- Hid raw columns in the cleaned file to present a clean, analysis-ready view
+- Hid raw columns for a clean, analysis-ready view

-This mirrors real-world analytics workflows where raw data is retained for traceability while cleaned data is used for reporting and analysis.
+This mirrors how I work with data.
+Raw data is always kept for traceability, and cleaned data is ready for reporting and analysis.

 ## Key Formulas Used